 Current Notification Permission Status:

-Go ahead and grant permission if you'd like--I am only using notifications for the purposes of this demo.
+Go ahead and grant permission if you'd like--I am only using notifications for the purposes of this demo; I promise not to spam you!
 Ordinarily, I would hide the button after permission has been granted because it only works once, but as a demo this is fine.

 Constructing notifications to display them